thinking-with-computers/ludus-spec/README.md

 }
 ```

-Note that both the second and third clauses only contain `sum` in the leftmost position of their return expressions.
-The Ludus interpreter will understand these to be recursive tail-calls and ensure that this runs quickly.
+Note that the third clause contains `sum` in the leftmost position of its return expression.
+The Ludus interpreter will understand it to be a recursive tail-call and ensure that it runs quickly.

 That said, Ludus makes extensive use of higher-order functions to work on collections.
 Consider a naive (but tail-call recursive) implementation of the `map` function: